Magic Boy Kitchener: Evaluation

-"Magic Boy Kitchener" as a more targeted inspirational work for young people, will have a profound impact on the quality of education for the young.
+"Fugui the Little Magic Cook" as a more targeted inspirational work for young people, will have a profound impact on the quality of education for the young.
 In the cartoon, Fugui and "Changjin" are similar, as they all have good personality of kindness, perseverance, and positive enterprising, which will encourage the majority of young people to make progress and work hard.